 Dr. Mudit Kumar completed psychiatry residency at the University of Wisconsin (UW).
 He received his medical degree from the Maulana Azad Medical College in India.
 He was appointed to the UW Clinical Educator Track during residency.
-Dr. Kumar recognized a gap in the education of residents on the topic of psychiatric genetics, and is working on developing an exportable curriculum for psychiatry residents and child & adolescent psychiatry fellows to be delivered through five online modules.
-Dr. Kumar was recently selected by the National Neuroscience Curriculum Initiative (NNCI) to script and record a video on the biology of memory for the popular NNCI educational series.
-Dr. Kumar is also a member of the UW Psychiatry Residency Program Evaluation Committee.
-Dr. Kumar plans to pursue a career emphasizing the assessment and treatment of youth with autism spectrum disorders.
+Dr. Kumar recognized a gap in the education of residents on the topic of psychiatric genetics and is working on developing an exportable curriculum for psychiatry residents and child & adolescent psychiatry fellows to be delivered through five online modules.
+Dr. Kumar was selected by the National Neuroscience Curriculum Initiative (NNCI) to script and record a video on the biology of memory for the popular NNCI educational series.
+Dr. Kumar was a member of the UW Psychiatry Residency Program Evaluation Committee.
+Dr. Kumar has an interest in the assessment and treatment of youth with autism spectrum disorders.